ipfs-shipyard/workshop-todo-dapp/README.md

     // ...
 };
 ```

+Be sure to change `<<github-username>` so that the Collaboration ID is unique.
+This ensures that you start with an empty list of To-dos.

 The `collaboration.shared` is a reference to the CRDT instance.
 We will use it in next steps to perform changes on the underlying state.